 Junior and senior seminars

-At least two of the following seminars for a total of 6 credits:
+At least two seminars selected from the following for a total of 6 credits:

 CAH 4109Topics in Ancient Art and Archaeology